 Good data management is fundamental to the research process.
 It is a dynamic process that must be carefully considered throughout the course of a research project, from the planning stage through to final publication of results.

-The Library's Open Access Team can provide support and guidance on:
+The Library's Open Research Team can provide support and guidance on:

 Funder requirements, Data Management Plans, Copyright, Uploading your Datasets to Pure & Processing applications for the Active Data Storage Service